CodeWracker/CodeWracker/README.md

 - 😄 My name is Rodrigo Ferraz Souza and I'm a computer engineering major at UFSC
 - 💼 Look at my **portfolio**: https://codewracker.github.io/
 - ⚡ I have a Youtube Channel: www.youtube.com/channel/UCKuroQvLYe--kKd8kJ6GBYg
-- 👨‍💻 My repos are divised in Organizations, to better organize them.
+- 👨‍💻 My repos are divided in Organizations, to better organize them.
 Here are the list of my prsonal Organizations:
  - [Tarefas UFSC](https://github.com/TarefasUFSC) - Here are the repositories used in classes during my major at UFSC
  - [SouzaCode](https://github.com/SouzaCode) - Here are the projects that I made with the inten of creating a product
  - [Ralphzera](https://github.com/RalphzeraTests) - Here are some project that I made out of the blue, to test something